alema-r/Alessandro-Marcolini-Oniro/docs/supported-images.rst

      - Description
    * - allscenarios-image-base
      -
-	   * All Scenarios OS image including the base OS software stack.
+	   * |main_project_name| image including the base OS software stack.
 	   * This image also includes middleware and application packages to support a wide range of hardware which includes WiFi, Bluetooth, sound, and serial ports.
    * - allscenarios-image-extra
      -
-	   * All Scenarios OS Wayland image including the base OS software stack.
+	   * |main_project_name| Wayland image including the base OS software stack.
 This is a Wayland protocol and Weston reference compositor-based image.
 	   * It uses the Wayland protocol and implementation to exchange data with its clients.
 	   * This image provides the Wayland protocol libraries and the reference Weston compositor and includes a Wayland-capable terminal program.